kconway7/TheBookshelf_MVC/README.md

 # TheBookshelf_MVC
-A refresher project for using the ASP.NET framework and C#
+A refresher project for using the ASP.NET framework and C# (in progress)